Professor of Pharmacology & Toxicology

 Vacek Chair in Pharmacology

-Work in the Gore Laboratory focuses on the neuroendocrine control of reproduction, and connections among hormones, brain sexual differentiation, and behavior.
+Work in the Gore Laboratory focuses on effects of endocrine-disrupting chemicals (EDCs) on the neuroendocrine control of reproduction and behavior.

-Our team uses a variety of techniques, including behavioral, physiological, neuroanatomical, immunohistochemical (light and electron microscopy), and molecular (gene expression, epigenetic profiling) approaches.
+Our team uses a variety of techniques, including behavioral, physiological, neuroanatomical, immunohistochemical, and molecular approaches such as gene expression, transcriptomics, epigenetic profiling, DNA methylation, RNAscope and hormone assays.

 See also: On Campus Feature Q&A with Dr. Gore